Yuzhifur/Sentra-Chatbot/README.md

-# Megalingo
+# Sentra
-Megalingo is a educational plugin app for language learners.
+Sentra is a roleplay chatbot app, featuring realistic and human-like conversation experience.

 (TODO: Breify describe idea and goals here)
 (TODO: Explain the layout of the repo)